Lutfullah Khan: Music archives

+Literary archives

 The Urdu literature section is divided into poetry and prose.
 Poetry contains the work of 800 poets.
 Faiz Ahmad Faiz and Akhtar ul Iman recorded their entire work for his library.
 Some of the other names are Jagan Nath Azad, Sufi Ghulam Mustafa Tabassum, Parveen Shakir, Josh Malihabadi, Jigar Moradabadi, Khatir Ghaznavi, Ali Sardar Jafri, Kaifi Azmi, Ahmad Faraz, Ismat Chughtai, Noon Meem Rashid, Z.A.
 Bukhari and others.
 Prose contains such items as Ale Ahmad Suroor, Ibrahim Jalees, Patras Bokhari, Imtiaz Ali Taj, Hayatullah Ansari, Rajinder Singh Bedi, Joginder Paal, Chiragh Hasan Hasrat, Anwar Sadid, Khadija Mastoor, Rasheed Ahmad Siddiqi, Zakir Hussain and many more.

+Politicians

 The scholars and speeches sections include names like Muhammad Ali Jinnah, Liaqat Ali Khan, Gandhi, A. K. Brohi, Sir Muhammad Zafarullah Khan, Huseyn Shaheed Suhrawardy, Dr. Salimuzzaman Siddiqui, Karrah Hussain, Bahadur Yar Jung, Abdul Hamid Khan Bhashani, Zulfikar Ali Bhutto, Rajendra Prasad.

+Religious leaders

-The religion section includes notably Syed Mohammad Razi, Zaheen Shah Taji, Mufti Muhammad Shafi, Allamah Rasheed Turabi etc. This also includes an exegesis of Quran in the voice of Ehtisham ul Haq Thanvi.
+The religion section includes notably Syed Mohammad Razi, Zaheen Shah Taji, Muhammad Shafi, Allamah Rasheed Turabi.
+This also includes an exegesis of Quran in the voice of Ehtisham ul Haq Thanvi.

+Painter artists

-The smaller but a unique section consists of interviews of artists like Jimmy Engineer, Iqbal Geoffrey, Iqbal Mehdi, Bashir Mirza, Sadequain, Shakir Mirza etc.
+The smaller but a unique section consists of interviews of artists like Jimmy Engineer, Iqbal Geoffrey, Iqbal Mehdi, Bashir Mirza, Sadequain, Shakir Ali.

-The story of this journey is penned in Tamashay-e-Ahal-e-Zauq that provides insights in efforts that were put to record them.
+The story of this journey is penned in Tamashay-e-Ahal-e-Qalam that provides insights in efforts that were put to record them.
 Especially the struggle to record Faiz that is spread over time period of 20 years.

 In his last years, he was digitising his audio library by transferring tapes on DVDs and computerising the catalogue.